 Orxateria Sirvent | Multiple Locations

 Unlike Mexican horchata, which is made with rice, Spanish orxata is made with tiger nuts.
 I found I preferred the taste of the beverage made with this nutty-tasting tuber more than its rice-based cousins.
-It’s definitely a sweet treat, but I dare you to resist downing the whole glass in one gulp.
+It’s definitely a sweet treat, but I dare you to resist downing the whole glass from Orxateria Sirvent in one gulp.

 —